- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 22:I am unable to find the answers to the end of chapter questions.
 They don't appear to be on this site as indicated in the book.

 On page 37:Dim result As Integer = Operations.Add(1, 2)